amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Test-Engineering/Best-Practices-TestRail.md

 ---

 ## Introduction
-This document outlines B best practices to follow when adding in test cases to Test Rail
+This document outlines best practices to follow when adding in test cases to Test Rail

 ### <u>Test Rail</u>
 TestRail is a web-based test case management tool.
 It is used by QA engineers, developers, and team leads to manage, track, and organize software testing efforts.
 TestRail allows team members to design test cases, organize test suites, execute test runs, and track their results, all from a modern and easy-to-use web interface.